-Me and my family met up in Kosice, had dinner, struggled to find a place to park our car and walked to the Steel Arena stadium.
+I and my family met up in Kosice, had dinner, struggled to find a place to park our car, and walked to the Steel Arena stadium.

 Seriously I got dizzy on my way up but the view made it all better.

-There were these two really old men, like 70 at least, presumably form Britain, who sat beside us.
-I admired their strength to climb up that many stairs, although when one of them stopped in the middle of stairs, grasped for the handle and sat down for a while I was reciting first aid in my head already.
+There were these two really old men, like 70 at least, presumably from Britain, who sat beside us.
+I admired their strength to climb up that many stairs, although when one of them stopped in the middle of stairs, grasped for the handle, and sat down for a while I was reciting first aid in my head already.

 Slovakia put extra work into special effects before the game and from up high, it looked incredible.

 The projections of flags, countries, or current opponents were a really nice touch and got everyone even more excited.